-Although the exact cause of rosacea is unknown; heredity, neurovascular dysregulation, immune system dysfunction and or environmental factors variably contribute to cause or flares.
+Although the exact cause of rosacea is unknown, neurovascular dysregulation, immune system dysfunction, environmental factors, and hereditary traits variably contribute to cause or flares.
 Overgrowth of normal skin inhabitant demodex mites may also be a factor.
 Rosacea is not due to poor hygiene and is not contagious.

-Although rosacea can afflict anyone, rosacea is more common in those over 30 years of age, fair-skinned individuals, females and those who smoke or have a family history of rosacea.
+Although rosacea can affect anyone, rosacea is more common in those over 30 years of age, fair-skinned individuals, females and those who smoke or have a family history of rosacea.

 Rosacea is usually not curable, but controllable with treatment.